andres0sorio/RPiProjects/NginxDemo/README.md

 * Clone the repository in your projects directory, cd into it and run:

 > mvn compile exec:java -Dexec.mainClass="com.aosorio.nginx.Main"

+NOTE: on the windows pwershell you need to do the following:

+mvn compile exec:java "-Dexec.mainClass=com.aosorio.nginx.Main"

 * Finally go to your browser and enter to the following URI: